 In the real world this offers 2x optical zoom like that iPhone, letting you switch from 1x zoom to 2x zoom.
 One important addition on the Samsung is that the telephoto camera has optical image stabilisation to keep things stable and sharp.

-The idea behind this setup is to get you closer to the action using optics rather than digital zoom (the latter which uses sensor cropping and causes a loss of quality).
+The idea behind this setup is to get you closer to the action using optics rather than digital zoom (the latter of which uses sensor cropping and causes a loss of quality).
 The 2x zoom giving great results quickly and easily, but it's worth glancing at the specs to guide your usage here: the telephoto lens is f/2.4, so the aperture isn't as wide as the main camera, meaning it's not as good in low-light conditions.

 The Note 8's camera is super-fast in launching, jumping open with a double tap of the power button and giving a fairly clutter-free interface.
 The performance in normal auto shooting is very much a repeat of the Galaxy S8's camera skills.
 Consistency and good all-round performance makes it one of the most agreeable cameras on a smartphone, whether you're shooting in perfect conditions, dull days or in lower light.

 The zoom function is useful, if not as dramatic as the wide-angle offering you'll find on the LG V30, the latter giving a little more creative opportunity.
 At the moment, it's difficult to really swallow the Huawei or Nokia line of using the dual camera to pursue quality alone (or true mono).
 Of course, when it comes to straight shooting, you can't really beat the Pixel 2 XL's performance.

 The zoom camera gives good performance too, as a tap can give you an instant reframing of an image for a second shot, which is great for those fleeting moments where you want to focus on the subject a little more.